mrled/keymap.click/docs/devnotes.md

 # Active to do items

+## Nicer legend for the leader key

+Currently this is the Material Design Send Email icon (a paper airplane).
+What should I put there instead?

+## Nicer legend for the escape key

+Currently this is an SVG from Wikimedia Commons, and it looks like shit.
+What should I use instead?

+I'm mad that the Microsoft Segoe UI font has such a stupid license.
+It has the only escape key legend I really like, and it's not available for this use.
+What the fuck good does it do them?
+Ugh.

+## Nicer legend for the app/menu key

+Currently this is an SVG, but it doesn't belong with the other icons and is blurry.
+What should I use instead?

+I was using a Unicode hamburger glyph, but it was not very clear what it was until you clicked there.
+Microsoft keyboards tend to use something that looks like a menu, so I'll probably have to find something like that.

 ## Fix mobile view

 I broke it ages ago, going to have to dive in deep there probably

 Update: recent changes have improved this, but the biggest problem is that it's not drawing lines on the canvas that extends past the view port.

+20200729 Update: I think all the lines are drawing correctly now, and when I moved the KeyInfo panel back to the bottom, this is mostly OK?
+But I'm still seeing problems with two of the green lines when I select the `[]` keys, only on mobile.

 ## Add content for all the keys I want